 If you’re an ACU student, don’t forget AskACU staff are available to answer any queries you have around tech.

-Actively engage in learning
+Actively engage in online learning

 Don’t be afraid to speak up.
 Your contribution will make a real difference to the class.